 Pine Top Smith borrowed the trilled opening of "Pine Top's Boogie Woogie" from Hersal Thomas's piano introduction on Sippie Wallace's 1926 recording of "Special Delivery Blues", which features Louis Armstrong on cornet.

-He took the main theme—a treble figure repeated over the walking bass—from a motif that appears near the end (at 1 min and 42 seconds) of Jimmy Blythe's 1925 recording of "Jimmie Blues".
+In addition, Pine Top Smith took the main theme—a treble figure repeated over the walking bass—from a motif that appears near the end (at 1 min and 42 seconds) of James (Jimmy) Blythe's 1925 recording of "Jimmie Blues".

 Released July 1925 on Paramount 12304

 Listen here (at 1 min and 42 sec.)

 "Jimmie Blues" was written by James Blythe and Aletha Dickerson.